NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 # Notes on sample data processing

-Currently, data loading for the metadata service is implemented a GH action (in this repo) transforming checked in CSV files to graph updates.
+Currently, data loading for the metadata service is implemented a GH action (in this repo) transforming checked-in CSV files to graph updates.

 We plan to move to a state where updates can be applied incrementally from different source data services.